ngjianyi/Dumo-Eats/README.md

 ## Running the app locally

-1. Install dependencies for the project by entering this command:

 ```bash
 cd Frontend
 ```

+1. Install dependencies for the project by entering this command:

 ```bash
 npm install
 ```

+2. Enter Spoonacular API key as environment variable

+Create a `.env` file
+Input your API key as `EXPO_PUBLIC_API_KEY=YOUR_API_KEY`

-2. Run the app in development mode by entering this command:
+3. Run the app in development mode by entering this command:

 ```bash
 npx expo start